-- 34. Subject to paragraph 37 below, if there are fewer suitable applications made than places available, then every child will be offered a place. - 35.
-Children with a diagnosis of autism who have a statement of Special Educational Needs or an Education Health and Care Plan naming Stratford School Academy's Resourced Provision for Children with Autism will be admitted before any other applicants. - 36.
-Other children with a diagnosis of autism who do not have a statement of Special Educational Needs or an Education Health and Care Plan but who are in receipt of high needs funding as determined by their home local authority and who would benefit from placement in the Academy's Resourced Provision for Children with Autism will then be admitted.
-Suitability for admission under this criterion will be determined by Governors having taken into consideration the recommendation and supporting evidence of the child's home local authority. - 37.
+- 36. Subject to paragraph 39 below, if there are fewer suitable applications made than places available, then every child will be offered a place. - 37.
+Children with a diagnosis of autism who have a statement of Special Educational Needs or an Education Health and Care Plan naming Stratford School Academy's Resourced Provision for Children with Autism. - 38.
+Children with a diagnosis of autism who do not have a statement of Special Educational Needs or an Education Health and Care Plan but are in receipt of high needs funding as determined by their home local authority and who would benefit from placement in the Academy's Resourced Provision for Children with Autism.
+Suitability for admission under this criterion will be determined by Governors having taken into consideration the recommendation and supporting evidence of the child's home local authority. - 39.
 If a place is available at the Resourced Provision Governors will be entitled to leave that place unfilled if, having carefully considered the recommendations and supporting evidence provided by the home local authorities of the applicants or of those children on the waiting list, they reach the following conclusion: that none would benefit from attending the Resourced Provision more than some other educational establishment or that were they to do so, their

-- attendance would have a detrimental effect on the education of those already attending the Provision. - 38.
+- attendance would have a detrimental effect on the education of those already attending the Provision. - 40.
 In such circumstances the Governors will fill the place at the earliest opportunity